| |

 What’s not to love about playing games, right?
 Using review games for kindergarten, especially at the end of the year, is a fun way to practice and review important skills learned throughout the year.

-Not only that, but review games keep students engaged and actively learning.
+Review games keep students engaged and actively learning.
 At the end of the year, students tend to be a bit more wiggly.
 Playing games is a great way to channel their energy into something productive.

+Another benefit of using review games for kindergarten is that you can work on multiple skills, such as math and literacy.
 As students play, teachers can easily assess their students informally to see what skills they still need to work on.
 This is a less stressful way for students to show what they know.

+Using review games in kindergarten helps students foster independence as they play, learn, and problem-solve.
 They also build collaborative learning skills as they work together and bond with their classmates.
 This is especially important before summer break, as students tend to miss their classmates and socializing at school over the summer.

 When you’re short on time, have a few extra minutes, or sense that your students need to get moving, work some of these quick time filler games into your day.